 So What Do You Do?
 ASK QUESTIONS

-The biggest failure of the article IMO, is that it did nothing to tell you how to avoid con men like the horrible dentist in the article.
+The biggest failure of the article IMO, is that it didn’t tell you how to avoid con men like the horrible dentist in the article.
 It almost seems that there’s nothing you can do, but that’s wrong.
 Here’s what you can do:

 Honest, good, ethical dentists will practically always be happy to answer your questions.
 Dentists who brush you off or won’t explain, and especially who won’t give you choices, should raise red flags, too.
 Dentists who are proud of their work often do document it with photos and can show you.
 Those who don’t care about quality often won’t.
 These are only generalizations, but they may help.